Your Privacy. It's Super Duper Important to Us.

 Closing an Account and Deleting Threads

-You can edit or remove your own posts as long as the post is no more than 7 days old.
-This keeps the conversation logical and legitimate for other people who are following or participating in the discussion.
-If there is a special circumstance where you need to remove a thread or a post please contact us so that we can help you.
+If you are a standard member you can edit or remove your own posts as long as the post is no more than 30 days old.
+This helps to keep the conversations logical and legitimate for other people who are following or participating in the discussions.
+VIP members have more flexibility in all areas of the forum, including unlimited editing grace periods.
+However, for all members, if there is a special circumstance where you need to remove a particular thread or a post please contact us so that we can help you.

 Your privacy is important to us.
 To better protect your privacy we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.